-EL06 mentions "No our curriculum, especially in high school is strict.
-We cannot include new topics, but we receive guidelines by ministry of education in the starting of school year that we have to follow them.
-Any extra action or pilot research need license".
+EL06 mentions "No, our curriculum, especially in high school, is strict.
+We cannot include new topics, but we receive guidelines from the ministry of education at the start of the school year that we have to follow.
+Any extra action or pilot research needs a license".